xijiang/rumigen.jl/docs/effb9.md

 BLUP is better in short term selection.
 But for long term selection, phenotypic selection is better.
-Also, more genes are lost (for gs, quinton didn't simulate genotypes) and inbreeding increases faster with BLUP.
+Also, more genes are lost (for GS, quinton didn't simulate genotypes) and inbreeding increases faster with BLUP.
 Genomic selection (GS) has similar problems, at least in theory.

 This simulation is to repeat Quinton et al., 1991.